 IF YOU SIGN UP, SHOW UP!

-Because we’re using our Conference 2.0 digital platform even more than in prior years, we ask that you pay special attention to your 2.0 sign-ups.
-Some of our Skills-Building workshops will have capacity limits, and will indicate as such in their 2.0 descriptions – please note this and only sign up for the workshops that you truly plan to attend!
-For workshops with caps, your opt-in on 2.0 will be taken as a formal sign-up, and may be sending another attendee to the workshop’s wait list.
+We will be using a new digital platform (and Conference App) this year, and we ask that you pay special attention to the agenda you create for yourself via that platform.
+Some of our Skills-Building workshops will have capacity limits, and will indicate as such in their descriptions – please note this and only sign up for the workshops that you truly plan to attend!
+For workshops with caps, your opt-in will be taken as a formal sign-up, and may be sending another attendee to the workshop’s wait list.

 STICK WITH YOUR SKILLS-BUILDING